haseebasifdev/haseebasifdev/README.md

 # Software Engineer

-Hi there 👋
+## Hi there 👋 Haseeb Here!
-Haseeb Here!
 I'm a Software Engineer with expertise in a wide range of technologies and programming languages.
-I'm passionate about developing efficient and scalable software solutions.
 Here's a brief overview of my skills and areas of expertise:

 ## Skills and Technologies

 ### Programming Languages:
-- Java - JavaScript - TypeScript - C++ - Python
+- Java - JavaScript - TypeScript - Python

 ### Web Development:
 - Spring Framework - Angular - React - Redux - Node.js - Express.js